Jun 28, 2021, 9:04:35 AM CDT Jul 29, 2024, 12:17:07 PM CDT

 What are signs of grief in a child?

 When a loved one dies, children may show a wide variety of emotions – initially and in the future.
-Every child will process and show grief differently.
+Every child will process and show grief differently, due to variations in their developmental levels and needs.
 Some children won't show any reactions at all.
 Others may show signs of grief, such as:

 • Crying